-First introduced to Australia in 2000, the First Home Owner Grant (FHOG) has repeatedly changed.
+First introduced to Australia in 2000, the First Home Owners Grant (FHOG) has repeatedly changed.
 While nationally recognised, each territory and state fund their own FHOG.
 As a result, FHOG rule tweaking occurs yearly, depending on government budgets.

 Since the introduction of the FHOG, a national scheme that makes home ownership more affordable, in 2000, state and territory governments have altered the scheme significantly.
 Funded and legislated by state and territory governments, the first home owners grant is a one-off payment for first-time home buyers.
 The amount available to first home buyers, the property types eligible and the capped home value limit varies depending on the state or territory of the home purchased, and on the home buyer’s eligibility.